 Our industry needs more channels for fitness professionals of all ability levels to access such descriptive knowledge.
 Rick’s circle of colleagues represents some of our industry’s elite, which allows trainers new to the industry to learn from some of the best.

 I love personalized training; I love being able to help clients overcome specific situations and knowing I’ve had an impact on their lives.

 The determination to develop my skills has persisted throughout my career as I completed certification after certification and attended conference after conference.

 Some of the brightest trainers and practitioners I’ve ever met were also those who seemed to struggle the most to develop a career providing the financial reward they deserve.
-Many (myself included) have been frustrated at one time or another by Bob’s Boot Camp just down the street, that’s packed full of people doing all kinds of ridiculous things and often undoubtedly doing more harm than good.

 Yet Mary Jane Consumer associates this with a sense of fun, community, belonging, and The Biggest Loser.